-• The healing process usually takes 10-14 days.
+- The healing process usually takes 10-14 days.
 Activity and exercise will need to be restricted during this time.
-Consider confinement or a crate when unsupervised. • Please prevent our rabbit from running, jumping or rough play during the recovery period. • Do not bathe your rabbit during this time.
+Consider confinement or a crate when unsupervised. - Your rabbit should not be allowed to run, jump or rough play during the recovery period. - Do not bathe your rabbit during this time.